last1here/scss_grid/README.md

 scss_grid
 =========

-A simple scss percentage based grid.
+A simple scss percentage based grid I use in most projects so thought i'd seperate it into its own repository to allow for easier management.

 ##Settings##

-Theres only one configurable option
+There is only one configurable option

-- `$_grid-colunms` decides how many columns you want to have.
+- `$_grid-colunms` The amount columns.